samatechtw/vue3-eth/README.md

 Error descriptions:
 - `errors.no_metamask` - Metamask is not available in the current browser context
+- `errors.not_connected` - A blockchain access function was called before a provider was connected
 - `errors.user_rejected` - The user rejected the transaction
 - `errors.nonce_high` - The Metamask account nonce doesn't match the expected value.
 This happens when a local testnet is reset after use, the solution is to go to Metamask options -> Advanced -> Reset Account
 - `errors.tx_reverted` - The transaction failed for some reason